 OBC Membership is open to all rowers who are 18 years or older.
 We welcome both recreational and competitive rowers.
 Please read below about our four types of membership to determine which is the best type for you.
-In order to join OBC for the first time, or to renew your annual membership, please register at Ronin Racing.
+In order to join OBC for the first time, or to renew your annual membership, please register at Regatta Central.

 All new members must attend a new member orientation session before they are permitted to use Club equipment.
-These sessions are given by Club members who volunteer their time to see that our new members have the requisite rowing competency, are able to properly care for our equipment, and understand OBC’s policies and procedures.
+These sessions are given by the OBC Vice-President for Membership or other OBC board members who volunteer their time to see that our new members have the requisite rowing competency, are able to properly care for our equipment, and understand OBC’s policies and procedures.

 To inquire about joining, contact OBC.
 In your email, please introduce yourself and describe your rowing/sculling experience.

 Because the Club does not offer supervised programs, members must be experienced rowers who can handle intermediate-level boats and navigate without assistance.

 Prospective members who are new to sculling have a number of options for finding instruction:

 Occasionally summer rowing camps are offered by OBC out of Sandy Run.